Azure/ResourceModules/docs/wiki/The library - Module design.md

 @description('Optional.
 Name of the diagnostic event hub within the namespace to which logs are streamed.
 Without this, an event hub is created for each log category.') param diagnosticEventHubName string = ''

 @description('Optional.
-The name of logs that will be streamed.')
+The name of logs that will be streamed. "allLogs" includes all possible logs for the resource.')
 @allowed([
   <LogsIfAny>
 ])